gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 11: Thursday, September 19, 2024 - Function Composition & Currying
 Another day of practicing composition and currying.
 Yesterday, not the best.
 I implemented recursion with impure and pure functions in what felt like a sloppy way.
 Maybe I can redeem myself a bit today.

+### Day 12: Friday, September 20, 2024 - Immutability & Data Transformation
+This is a practice of keeping functions pure.
+With this exercise, I utilize data structures given by pure/impure functions, but do not modify the original.
+Not very successful with this one today.
+I am trying to approach this using "closures" to handle state inside of impure functions, but messed it up.
+Will fix this tomorrow... 😔